 Monitor your water pressure regularly to detect any changes or abnormalities.
 Regular checks can help you address potential issues before they escalate.

 By following this step-by-step guide, you can easily measure the water pressure in your home, allowing you to maintain an efficient and smooth-running plumbing system.
-Don’t forget to get in touch with your local plumber if you notice the water pressure is too high or low.
+Don’t forget to contact your local plumber if the water pressure is too high or low.

 Interpreting Water Pressure Readings: Understanding Your Plumbing System’s Performance